nickglazzard1959/psuprinter/README.md

 formed from the user name, user hash, job sequence number, date and time separated by periods.

 If psuprinter is interrupted with ctrl-C, it will exit cleanly.

+The NOS host should be up and ready to accept connections when psuprinter is started.
+If this is not the case, psuprinter will wait and/or exit with an informative message.

+If the NOS host is shut down, psuprinter will exit.

 ## NOS considerations